 In these videos from the Cochrane Learning Live webinar series in partnership with GESI: the Global Evidence Synthesis Initiative, Professor John Lavis, Canada Research Chair in Evidence-Informed Health Systems at McMaster University, describes the different types of policy and the different types of policy questions that systematic reviews can inform.
 Professor Lavis uses the newly approved Cochrane Knowledge Translation framework to illustrate the many ways in which systematic reviews can be made (more) policy relevant.

+The webinar was delivered in June 2017.
 Below you will find edited videos from the webinar on:

 Types of policymakers

 Policymakers and evidence synthesis questions

 Making policy decisions